MagdalenaChmielewska/to_do_list/README.md

 ## Description

-This project is demonstration of usage of technologies like: HTML5, CSS3, SASS, Javascript, jQuery and REST API.
+This project is demonstration of usage of technologies like: HTML5, CSS3, SASS, RWD, Javascript, jQuery and REST API.

 Todo list is available in two versions.
 In both options are the same.
 1. Without backend integration (REST API)